 TIPoT development kit includes an end-to-end application framework, which serves as a complete implementation example for sensing/monitoring or control applications.
-By using this framework example, exploiters can easily develop and evaluate the functionality of their own sensing/monitoring or control applications that are built on TCP/IPv6 over IEEE 802.15.4 wireless sensor network.
+By using this framework example, users can easily develop and evaluate the functionality of their own sensing/monitoring or control applications that are built on TCP/IPv6 over IEEE 802.15.4 wireless sensor network.

 Typical testbed setup or application scenarios